JSweeton/fad_project/fad_project_bt/README.md

 ## General Flow
 The program first begins GAP discovery to find information about all local devices.
 Based on their respone, the program can choose a device to connect to.
+Once our device connects to a peer A2DP-capable device (state=conneceted), our device begins AVCRP communication with the device to prepare it for audio transmission.